So you’re thinking of attaching safely a pull-up bar to a tree and don’t know where to start?

 Let’s do a quick recap first.

-Doing pull-up exercises and setting the pull-up space is technically easy.
-All you need is a pull-up bar and a strong, solid frame to attach your bar into.
+All you really need is a pull-up bar and a strong and solid frame to attach your bar into.

 - 5 Best Pull Up Bars for Calisthenics in 2020 (Tested and Cheap)